Why Pyometra In Cats Can Be A Death Sentence

 When Does Pyometra Occur

-The clinical signs of pyometra can vary depending on the type of bacteria involved and whether the cervix is open or closed.
+The clinical signs of pyometra in cats can vary depending on the type of bacteria involved and whether the cervix is open or closed.

 In cats where the cervix is closed, you won’t see any sign of discharge.
 Instead, the cat will become ill very quickly.